NikolayRag/typeTodo/README.rst

 7. --> WARNING<--
 -------------------------

-There're some ways to bring inconsistence between code and dbase, which will result in highlighting problems:
+There're some ways to bring inconsistence between code and dbase, which will result in highlighting problems (**avoid acting like this**):

 * Any ``//todo`` comments editing outside ST.